VirtuosoJoel/Toolkit/README.md

 Collection of Ruby Tools

-I decided to add version control with an online backup to some of my person collection of programming tools.
+I decided to add version control with an online backup to some of my personal collection of programming tools.